ahmetbozaci/tic-tac-toe/README.md

 * LinkedIn:[@ahmtbozaci](https://www.linkedin.com/in/ahmetbozaci/)

 ## Credits
-The project is part of Microverse curriculum
+The project is part of Microverse Technical curriculum - Ruby section

 ## Contribution
 Feedbacks, issues or feature requests are welcomed!
-Please follow this link to create an issue [Issue](https://github.com/Rayan84/Bubble_sort/issues) and help me improve!
+Please follow this link to create an issue [Link](https://github.com/Rayan84/Bubble_sort/issues) and help me improve!